Payment-method icon

 • returnURL: URL to where the shopper should be redirected back to after they complete the payment.
 This URL can have a maximum of 1024 characters.
 Get this URL from the Component in the RedirectComponent.getReturnUrl(context).

-In the /payments response, note the action object.
-This contains the information needed to redirect the shopper.
+In the /payments response, check the action object for the information that you must use to redirect the shopper.

 2. Pass the action object to your client app.
 You need this to initialize the Redirect Component.